wisabid/beSt-aKl-oYds/CHECKLIST.md

 - Add an option to show the primary market for each of the events The primary market should also result in the odds showing for any outcomes linked to the market
 - Can an event hold multiple primary markets?
+- how about an ondemand market holding displayable as false?